Aliases for HMOX1 Gene

 GeneCards Summary for HMOX1 Gene

 HMOX1 (Heme Oxygenase 1) is a Protein Coding gene.
 Diseases associated with HMOX1 include Heme Oxygenase 1 Deficiency and Pulmonary Disease, Chronic Obstructive.
-Among its related pathways are Cytokine Signaling in Immune system and Overview of nanoparticle effects.
+Among its related pathways are Mineral absorption and Insulin receptor recycling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is HMOX2.

 Heme oxygenase cleaves the heme ring at the alpha methene bridge to form biliverdin.
 Biliverdin is subsequently converted to bilirubin by biliverdin reductase.
 Under physiological conditions, the activity of heme oxygenase is highest in the spleen, where senescent erythrocytes are sequestrated and destroyed.
 Exhibits cytoprotective effects since excess of free heme sensitizes cells to undergo apoptosis.